 Further information on these changes may be found by clicking on the appropriate link.
 This list is not meant to be exhaustive.
 Deans, chairs and directors of programs should contact the Office of the Vice Provost for Academic Programs whenever they have questions about whether changes in their curricula need NYSED approval.

 Any educational change requiring NYSED authorization must be approved first by the Committee on Instruction and dean of the appropriate school and then by the Vice Provost for Academic Programs acting on behalf of the Provost.
-The Vice Provost is responsible for obtaining any other University approvals that may be necessary (e.g., decanal review of program name changes, which generally will not include undergraduate majors) and forwarding the proposed change to the NYSED for registration.
+The Vice Provost is responsible for obtaining any other University approvals that may be necessary (which may include decanal review of program name changes, excluding undergraduate majors) and forwarding the proposed change to the NYSED for registration.

 To request approval to make a substantial change in one of its curricular programs, the school prepares a request consisting of both a Proposal for Making a Substantive Change, an internal University form, and one or more forms required by the NYSED.
 The State forms may vary depending on the subject matter of the new program.

 If a school wishes to propose a new program based on a track in an existing program, they should complete the New Program Proposal Application for APAS.